Skip to main content

 LITRG creation

-You can find a basic guide to CGT on GOV.UK.
+You can find a basic guide to capital gains tax on GOV.UK.

 As noted above, CGT applies when you sell, give away, exchange or otherwise dispose of a capital asset.
 A capital asset is something that you own such as a house, shares in companies or other possessions.

-Some assets are specifically exempt from CGT.
+Some assets are specifically exempt from capital gains tax.
 We discuss exempt assets below.

-If you are a UK resident, you may be liable to CGT on disposals of assets located anywhere in the world, not just your UK-located assets.
+If you are a UK resident, you are usually liable to capital gains tax on disposals of assets located anywhere in the world, not just your UK-located assets.
+There are some exceptions to this.
+The rules vary depending on whether the asset was sold before or after 6 April 2025.
+You can read more about these rules:

-You may have to pay CGT when you give an asset as a gift to someone.
+You may have to pay capital gains tax when you give an asset as a gift to someone.

 The rules are different depending on who you give the gift to and there are special reliefs for gifts of business assets.
 We do not cover the relief for gifts of business assets here, but you can find information on GOV.UK.